Arizona Online Casinos and Gambling Sites

 Arizona laws do not specifically mention nor criminalize online gambling.
 State authorities have never taken action against an offshore gambling site.
 Therefore, offshore operators continue providing casino games and poker here.

 Users face virtually no legal risk playing at online casinos and poker sites.
-Nobody has gotten arrested for gambling at an offshore site, and we do not see this situation changing anytime in the future.
+Nobody has gotten arrested for gambling at an offshore site, and I do not see this situation changing anytime in the future.

 Sports betting is the only form of legal online gambling in the Copper State.
 It became regulated through HB 2772—the same legislation that legalized DFS.
 All mobile sportsbooks must obtain licensing from the Arizona Department of Gaming (ADG) before legally operating.